empCarnivore/ManimMathProjects/Derivative/DerivativeLieAlgebra.md

 All the neat things you can do with calculus you can do with these alternative calculus.\
 It also allows you to create a mathematics of domain transformations.\
 So instead of differential equations, you can have domain transform equations.\
-You can define summation, continuous recursion, study tetration, and even look at fractures from a new perspective.\
+You can define summation, continuous recursion, tetration, and even look at fractals from a new perspective.\
-All fun an fascinating stuff.
+All fun and fascinating stuff.